vigneshavm/Interview-questions/Prompt Commands.md

 5. AWS services to use
 6. Potential bottlenecks and solutions

 Format my response as if I'm explaining to interview panal.
+Quick end-to-end example pitch (what to say in 2–3 minutes) - Highlight key point in bold
 ```

 **Prompt 2: Monolith to Microservices Migration**